-- Early exam preparation: You set your trainee 2 3 questions.
-Your trainee prepares answers to these questions using 'open book' to check their knowledge is correct, then uses their framework or template to demonstrate how they approached their response to the question.
-You and your trainee discuss their answers and review and revise their framework as needed. - 2.
-Later stage exam preparation: you set exam questions on topics that your trainee feels confident they are prepared in.
+- Early exam preparation: You ask your supervisor to set you two or three questions.
+You prepare responses to these questions using 'open book' to check your knowledge, then use your framework or template to demonstrate how you approached your response to each question.
+You and your supervisor would then discuss your responses and review and revise your framework as needed. - 2.
+Later stage exam preparation: Your supervisor sets you exam questions on topics that you feel confident you are prepared in.
 Then review as above. - 3.
-Pre-exam preparation: you set your trainee questions in an exam type setting.
-There is no open book and your trainee's attempt is timed.
+Pre-exam preparation: Your supervisor sets you questions in an exam type setting.
+There is no open book and your attempt is timed.
 Review as above.

-C. Cases for case-based discussion (CbD) for the trainee
+C. Cases for case-based discussion (CbD)

-Use some of your own (redacted) independent medical examiner reports.
-This will provide a background and occupational/medical history.
-Invite your trainee to discuss the fitness to work and/or return to work.
-Try role playing where you (the supervisor) acts the role of the patient from one of your medico-legal cases or fitness for duty assessments.
-Invite your trainee to take a history from you.
-This gives them good practice for the history-taking part of their practical exam as well as giving you an entry to discuss with them return to work or fitness for duty determinations.

-Your trainee presents a case of one of their own patients.
-You look for a good quality CbD with a clear, concise presentation with systematic thinking of essential factors and fluent use of the relevant framework.

-Your trainee demonstrates their ability to apply multiple frameworks in a particular situation.
-For example, an injured worker's fitness to work is assessed, then a return to work program is developed.
+- 1. Your supervisor uses some of his or her own (redacted) independent medical examiner reports.
+These provide the background and occupational/medical history for the discussion.
+Your supervisor invites you to discuss the fitness to work and/or return to work.
+Perhaps suggest a role play where your supervisor acts in the role of the patient from a medico-legal case or fitness for duty assessment.
+You take a history from your supervisor in this role.
+This affords practice for the history-taking part of your practical exam as well as giving your supervisor an entry to discuss with you return to work or fitness for duty determinations. - 2.
+You present a case of one of your own patients.
+Your supervisor would expect this to be a good quality CbD where you make a clear, concise presentation with systematic thinking of essential factors and fluent use of the relevant framework. - 3.
+You show your ability to apply multiple frameworks in a particular situation.
+For example, you assess an injured worker's fitness to work, then develop a return to work program.
 This type of approach mirrors exam questions which have a scenario with several parts that are each taken from different areas of the curriculum.
-Doing this demonstrates a trainee's readiness to manage complex occupational medicine situations.
+Doing this demonstrates your readiness to manage complex occupational medicine situations.